Dleibe1/Project-Builder/CODE_ROADMAP.md

 </Route>
 ```

-### HTTP Routing with the Express.js server
+## HTTP Routing within the Express.js Server

-[All routing concerns for the Express.js app](server/src/app.js#L34) are handled in the file [rootRouter.js](server/src/routes/rootRouter.js).
+All routing concerns within the Express.js [app](server/src/app.js) are handled in the file [rootRouter.js](server/src/routes/rootRouter.js).  [the express.Router() named rootRouter](server/src/routes/rootRouter.js#L11) is the parent Express.Router() for all other express.Router()s.

 ### Server Side Fallback for Client Views:

-URL paths defined in App.js should also be defined in the array named [clientRoutes](/server/src/routes/clientRouter.js#L7) in the file:
-[/server/src/routes/clientRouter.js](/server/src/routes/clientRouter.js).
-If an HTTP request is made to any of these paths, the [index.html](client/public/index.html) file containing the React app [will be served to the client](server/src/routes/clientRouter.js#L26-L28).
+rootRouter uses [clientRouter](server/src/routes/clientRouter.js) to handle serving the [React app contained in index.html](client/public/index.html#L15) to the user.
+All HTTP requests are first matched against paths defined in [the clientRoutes array](server/src/routes/clientRouter.js#L7).
+If the URL path in the request matches one of the [clientRoutes](server/src/routes/clientRouter.js#L7), [index.html is served to the client](server/src/routes/clientRouter.js#L26-28).

 ```javascript
 clientRouter.get(clientRoutes, (req, res) => {